buffeinstein/PageRank-Explanation-And-Implementation/README.md

 # Pagerank Project

-In this project, you will create a simple search engine for the website <https://www.lawfareblog.com>.
-This website provides legal analysis on US national security issues.
+In this project, I created a simple search engine for the website <https://www.lawfareblog.com>, which provides legal analysis on US national security issues.

-**Due date:** Sunday, 18 September at midnight

-**Computation:**
-This project has low computational requirements.
-You are not required to complete it on the lambda server (although you are welcome to if you'd like).
+This project is an exploration of the math concepts in the *Deeper Inside Pagerank* paper, added in this repo.
+The paper picks up after Sergey Brin and Larry Page's original 1998 paper that details the algorithm that remains "the heart of [Google’s] software ... and continues to provide the basis for all of [their] web search tools,” as cited directly from the Google web page, http://www.google.com/technology/index.html.

+The relevant math for my code is sections 3 and 5.
+If this is your first time with Markov Chains, I recommend the first three videos in this short and simple youtube series: https://www.youtube.com/playlist?list=PLM8wYQRetTxBkdvBtz-gw8b9lcVkdXQKV

+To summarize the work below: we're creating a web graph of sites as nodes and hyperlinks to create edges.
+Then, we create the corresponding adjacency matrix (ie P in the paper) and find its eigenvector (the stationary vector of a Markov chain).
+This stationary vector represents the distribution of the probability of visiting a site after an infinite random walk along the Markov chain.
+The sites with the highest probability of being visited are most likely to be useful to the user, and therefore, will be returned first!

 ## Background

-**Data:**
+**Some intuition about the data:**

 The `data` folder contains two files that store example "web graphs".
+In these graphs, each site is a node, and has outlink edges to sites/nodes that it has hyperlinked.

-The file `small.csv.gz` contains the example graph from the *Deeper Inside Pagerank* paper.
+The file `small.csv.gz`contains an example web graph, taken from the *Deeper Inside Pagerank* paper, which is part of this repo.

 This is a small graph, so we can manually inspect the contents of this file with the following command:
 ```
 $ zcat data/small.csv.gz